Technology Management Degree Online

 |New York University||159||$51,828|

-For one, many regionally accredited colleges allow the transfer of credits from one to another.
-Also, studying at one of these schools, you may apply for financial aid.
+Also, you should know, many regionally accredited colleges allow the transfer of credits from one to another.
+If you study at one of these schools, you may apply for financial aid.

-ATMAE is a specialized accreditor for technology, management and applied engineering degrees.
-The current scope of their accreditation applies to Associate, Bachelors and Masters degree programs.
-The status is good for 4 years, after which a school must renew.
+You can consider ATMAE to be a specialized accreditor for technology.
+And, you should know, they handle management and applied engineering degrees.
+You can see that the current scope of their accreditation applies to A.S., B.S. and M.S. degree programs.
+The status of your program is good for 4 years.
+After that, your school must renew.

-Another professional accreditor is the PMI’s Global Accreditation Center for Project Management (GAC).
-They set standards in the field of project, program, and portfolio management.
+Another professional accreditor you will come across is the PMI’s Global Accreditation Center for Project Management (GAC).
+You will find they set standards in the field of project management.
+And, you will find they also stay on top of program, and portfolio management.

 Top Salaries by State for Technology Management Graduates: IT Managers